microsoft/WhatTheHack/059-DatadogOnAzure/Student/Challenge-01.md

 However, this method does not scale when you need to configure monitoring across 10s, 100s, or even 1000s of resources in Azure.
 It is easier to configure monitoring at scale across many Azure resources if you use a declarative infrastructure-as-code tool such as Terraform.

-**NOTE:** Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
+> **Note** Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.
 It's often best practice to use infrastructure as code (IAC) to deploy resources into Azure for repeatability, fewer mistakes from manual processes, and leverage the organization's CI/CD pipeline.

 For this challenge, you will use Terraform to deploy the Datadog monitor.
 We have provided you with a sample Terraform file that can be used to configure monitoring in Datadog.